SergeyArtamonov/PuppeteerDemo/README.md

 This is a Demo project for Taskworld.

 To setup project, run `npm install` in terminal.
 The tests are separated to 3 suites.
-To run them all execute 'npm test' in terminal.
+To run them all execute `npm test` in terminal.

 By default, tests are executing in Headless mode.
 To enable headless, set flag `headless = false` at general/utility.js line 19.